jamiecollinson/jamiecollinson.com/content/post/disassembling-ricoh-gr-for-sensor-cleaning.md

 toc: true
 ---

-_Updated: 2020-06-22 to add GR2 specific details sent by a kind reader_
+_Updated: 2020-06-22 to add GR2 details sent by a kind reader_

-The Ricoh GR is an excellent camera, which has managed to displace all my former dalliances due to it's small size, near-perfect ergonomics and incredible performance.
+The Ricoh GR is an excellent camera, which has managed to displace all my former dalliances due to it's size, near-perfect ergonomics and incredible performance.
 But it does have a design flaw.
 Dust gets sucked into the lens assembly far too easily.

 On a recent trip I found lots of annoying dust spots.
 This is easy to fix, but tedious[^1].